top of page

 Find out more about Dr Emma Černis' research into dissociation, including updates about work currently taking place in her research group at the University of Birmingham, UK.

-To find helpful resources about living with or working clinically with dissociation and depersonalisation, please visit our resources page: dissociation.info
+To find helpful resources about living with or working clinically with dissociation and depersonalisation, please visit our resources page: www.midlands-ddc.com/for-you

 Image by Nick Karvounis